dorlugasigal/DLG-Shortener/README.md

   </a>
 </p>

-> Dlg-Shortner is a url shortner made with React, .Net Core 3.1 and deployed to Heroku. made to test and learn .Net Nuget Packages such as MediatR, FluentValidation and Polly
+> Dlg-Shortner is a SPA url shortner websuite made with React+.Net Core 3.1 and deployed to Heroku in a Docker container. purpose of this project is to test my abbilities and learn .Net Nuget Packages such as MediatR as a CQRS implementation, FluentValidation and Polly

 ### 🏠 [Homepage](https://github.com/dorlugasigal/DLG-Shortner/)